BLACKHAWK RAILWAY HISTORICAL SOCIETY

 Blackhawk provided financial support and consultation on the restoration of the Chicago & Eastern Illinois depot.
 The village took their depot back and put it into its original location after years of sitting at a private winery in nearby Monee.

-For several years on the first Saturday in August, Blackhawk hosted a free open house at the Beecher depot in conjunction with the Beecher Historical Society, whose museum is now located in the depot.
+For a few years , Blackhawk hosted a free open house at the Beecher depot in conjunction with the Beecher Historical Society, whose museum is now located in the depot.

 Picture